soumyadip-cy/favourite-sites-app/README.md

 ### Features

-1. Cards: Dynamically created for every site with transition effects.
+1. Cards: Dynamically created for each site, with transition effects.

-2. Add Site Form: A card will be created from the provided url, name, and link to its logo(which is optional, if it is not provided, then its favicon will be fetched)
+2. Add Site Form: A card will be created from the provided URL, name, and an optional link to its logo (if not provided, its favicon will be fetched).
+The useState() React.js hook was used, and React.js ‘props’ were utilized to transfer the values.
-React hook used: `useState()`.

-3. Basic CSS has been used in this project.
+3. No external CSS frameworks have been used in this project.